A mini hosta packs all the punch that a hosta does, only in a smaller space. They are just as hardy as standard hostas and just as easy to care for.

-For more information on growing hostas in containers see our article on How to Successfully Grow Hostas in Pots (Add link)
+For more information on growing hostas in containers, see our article on How to Successfully Grow Hostas in Pots.

 You can plant minis in mass as a ground cover.
-Remember to space the minis so that they are not crowded at their mature size.
+Remember to space the minis so that we do not crowd them when they reach their mature size.

 Outstanding Mini Hostas

 A very popular mini that is slow to establish its first year.
 The leaves have blue-green margins, white centers, and green streaking between the blue and white areas.
 It has a lavender flower in early summer.
 Grows 6 inches tall and spreads 5 inches.

 One of my favorite minis, easy to grow, has a great appearance, and is widely available.
 The leaves are chartreuse-yellow with a waxy green edge.
 The lavender flower appears in the summer.
 Grows about 5 inches tall and 6 inches wide.